Xxnoubmaster69xX/marketplace_is/README.md

 # marketplace_is
-scholl project for a university marketplace
+school project for a university marketplace